CaramelAds/CaramelAdsJavaDemo/README.md

 4. Scenarios of ads showing:
-    There are several ways you can load ads:
-      1. While application starting, showing users loading indicator, for example Progress bar – (recommended)
-      2. In the background, while application is running.
+	Ad loading:
+	In the class extends Application class using Application.AcitivityLifecycleCallbacks (showed in example)

 	Ads showing:
 	Several elements in the application, that will show ad by click, excepting leaving from application with ‘back’ buttons.
     	Common integration example – when move to a new activity or fragment.
 You can download test integration example, which 			implements above described algorithm.

 # Thank you for use our product!